-The duration limit growth curves for the non-dimensional wave energy and peak frequency for wind speeds from 6-100 m/s are shown in Figure 1.
-They are seen to track closely along the standard growth curves.
+Our modeled growth curves for the non-dimensional wave energy and peak frequency track closely along the standard growth curves for speeds up to 100 m/s.
 The spectral shapes, directional spreading widths and other properties of interest all conform to available data.
-The ability of the model to reproduce observed drag coefficients from the various wind stress contributions (wind input to the waves, additional input to breaking waves, tangential stress input) over an extremely wide range of wind speeds and without any limiters is seen in Figure 2.
-Often the higher wind speed cases observed are associated with shorter durations, hence their drag coefficients are further elevated in comparison with observed drag coefficients at lower wind speeds, where the seas are often older.
+The ability of the model to reproduce observed drag coefficients from the various wind stress contributions (wind input to the waves, additional input to breaking waves, tangential stress input) over an extremely wide range of wind speeds and without any limiters is seen in Figure 1.